 He was the lead lawyer in a landmark predatory lending case involving a door-to-door sales and finance scam.
 The verdict of $581 million is the largest predatory lending verdict in American history.
 As a result of this litigation, the defendant finance company left the State of Alabama.

-Since 1998, Tom has been the managing shareholder of the firm.
+Since 1998, Tom has been the managing attorney of the firm.
 He helped organize the firm into sections based on types of cases.
 This has allowed our lawyers to concentrate in certain areas and to be on the cutting edge in their field.
 He has helped Beasley Allen become a national powerhouse in representing victims of wrongdoing.
 In 2010, the firm was named among Alabama's Largest Law Firms by Business Alabama magazine.

 In 2002, Tom was selected by the National Law Journal as one of the Top 40 Litigators in the country under the age of 40.
 Tom also was named by the Montgomery Advertiser as one of the "Top 40 under 40," which is a list of the top 40 business leaders in Central Alabama under the age of 40.